adi2809/TestEmailSystem/README.md

 - Provide a different corpus to the CLI via `--reference-corpus path/to/custom.json` or load it programmatically with `load_reference_corpus` and `TfidfRetriever`.
 - References are returned on every response via `AdvisorResponse.references` and appended to the email body using `[n]` citation markers.

+## Automatic metadata enrichment

+- Incoming questions are scanned for names (e.g., “My name is Taylor”), academic terms (“Fall 2024”), and contextual date mentions (“before October 21”) to pre-fill template placeholders.
+- Extracted metadata is added only when the caller did not explicitly provide a value so human-provided data always wins.
+- Each inferred value is logged in the response `reasons` field for auditability.

 ## Composing emails with LLMs

 The default `TemplateEmailComposer` uses the knowledge base verbatim.
 For more natural phrasing, pair the advisor with an LLM that returns JSON containing `subject` and `body` keys: